-Whereas with digital marketing, you can view the details of your ads, from how much they cost to the number of conversions directly on that ad.
+Whereas with digital marketing, you can view the details of your ads, from how much they cost and how many leads they produced.
 It allows you to push more money into more efficient advertising opportunities and increase sales, saving you money in the long run.

 This moves us on to SEO.

 The best part about SEO is that it’s free; it’s the perfect ingredient for building a long-term acquisition strategy.